Industrial-static/Industrial-Strength-Marketing/src/content/work.md

 show_in_menu: "true"
 nav_sort: 0
 jumbotron:
-  headline: Lorem Ipsum is simply dummy text of the printing and typesetting
+  headline: "Lorem Ipsum is simply dummy text of the printing "
-    industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to
   tagline: Lorem Ipsum is simply dummy text of the printing and typesetting
     industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to